Henri 4 (film): Plot

-France in 1563.
-Calvinist Protestantism has arrived in France.
-But the Catholic reaction is not long in coming and the small but steadily growing Protestant population is suppressed in French society.
-However, the Huguenots, particularly in the south of France and in the small kingdom of Navarre near Spain, resisted.
-Katharina de Medici, the actual ruler of France, wants to counter this.
-Her two sons, Charles IX. and D’Anjou show weakness in this fight and Henri, the young Prince of Navarre, vital strength.
-Katharina de Medici has to give in and makes Henri an offer of peace, which he, tired of fighting, accepts.
-This peace also means that Henri Margot, the daughter of the Medicis, married in Paris.
+In 1563, Calvinist Protestantism has arrived in France, but the Catholic reaction is not long in coming and the small but steadily growing Protestant population is suppressed in French society.
+However, the Huguenots, particularly in Southern France and in the small Kingdom of Navarre near Spain, resisted.
+Catherine de' Medici, the actual ruler of France, wants to counter this.
+Her two sons, Charles IX and Francis, Duke of Anjou show weakness in this fight and Henry, the young prince of Navarre, vital strength.
+Catherine de' Medici has to give in and makes Henry an offer of peace, which he, tired of fighting, accepts.
+This peace also means that Margot, the daughter of the Medicis, married in Paris with Henry.
 But even during the wedding celebrations, the Catholics strike: They cause a bloodbath among the Protestant wedding guests who have traveled.
-About 20,000 Huguenots die on this Bartholomew Night.
+About 20,000 Huguenots die on this Bartholomew night.